JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 He was bitten by a fish whose teeth were sharp as a razor.

 > [!EXAMPLE]
+> This is the boy whose dog ran away.
+> I met a woman whose smile was unforgettable.
+> The book whose cover is torn belongs to the library.
+> She has a friend whose mother is a famous artist.
+> We visited the house whose garden is full of beautiful roses.
+> I admire the teacher whose lessons are both inspiring and challenging.
+> The company whose products are renowned worldwide is headquartered here.
+> They adopted a cat whose previous owner could no longer care for it.
+> The scientist whose discovery revolutionized medicine was awarded a prestigious prize.
+> He is the man whose dedication to his work has earned him universal respect.
+> The family whose car broke down on the highway received help from a kind stranger.
+> The author whose latest novel became a bestseller is hosting a book signing event.
+> We attended a lecture by a professor whose groundbreaking research changed the field of physics.
+> She spoke about a friend whose courage in the face of adversity inspired everyone around her.
+> The castle, whose walls date back to the medieval era, stands as a testament to history.
+> The artist, whose work blends surrealism with realism, has captivated audiences worldwide.
+> The musician, whose compositions resonate with profound emotion, performed in front of a sold-out audience.
+> The organization, whose mission is to combat climate change, has initiated numerous global campaigns.
+> The family, whose ancestral home was destroyed in the war, rebuilt their lives with remarkable resilience.
+> The philanthropist, whose generous donations have funded countless educational programs, continues to support transformative projects around the globe.
 > Maldives where tourisim industry provides the people with income is very popular for honeymoons.
 > The place where they burried the puppy has turned green now.
 It is covered in grass.
 > The village where only twenty peasants live will be turned into a tourism centre.